Pope Francis heads to less Catholic, more restive Brazil

 As a near decade-long economic boom gives way to slower growth, the country is roiling from popular protests.
 More than 1 million people hit the streets in June to protest against everything from rising prices to bad government and poor public schools and hospitals.

 The biggest demonstrations subsided, but small protests continue, occasionally turning violent.
-Late on Wednesday, police clashed with looters and vandals who smashed windows and burned garbage in two upscale Rio neighbourhoods.
+Late on Wednesday, police clashed with looters and vandals who smashed windows and burned garbage in two upscale Rio neighborhoods.

 The initial protests successfully used a major international soccer event as a backdrop, contrasting the billions of dollars needed to host the 2014 World Cup with shortfalls in public services.
 Authorities hope the papal visit will not provide a similar stage.